XML RSS

 Headaches can also be a warning of more serious health conditions that would need immediate medical attention, like cerebral hemorrhage, stroke, and lead or mercury poisoning.
 Seek medical help if headaches persist.

-A diet high in complex carbohydrates (whole grains and starchy vegetables) and low in protein is recommended for headache sufferers.
+A diet high in complex carbohydrates and low in protein is recommended for headache sufferers.
 Avoid fried foods as fried fats contain aldehydes that triggers migraine.
-Prepare your foods by eating raw, juicing, steaming or broiling.
+Prepare your foods by eating them raw, juiced, steamed or blanched/broiled.

-Increase intake of foods that are rich in magnesium, calcium¾ two miracle minerals that help prevent and relieve headaches.
+Increase intake of foods that are rich in magnesium and calcium—two miracle minerals that help prevent and relieve headaches.
 Such foods include a variety of fruits and vegetables, brown rice, wheat bran, wheat germ and soy beans.

 Carrot